How do I obtain Family Mediation Council Accreditation (FMCA)?

 What happens if I trained or became accredited outside England and Wales?

-Apply for non-standard entry after 1st October 2015.
+You can apply for non-standard.
 The Family Mediation Standards Board (FMSB) will assess your application and agree with you what you will need to do to become accredited.
+Please e-mail fmsb@familymediationcouncil.org.uk for more information.

 Who can undertake legal aid work?

 Only FMCA mediators can sign court forms.
-If you are working towards accreditation, you should read the MIAM guidance and speak to your PPC to understand the circumstances in which they will sign court forms where you have conducted an assessment meeting.
+If you are working towards accreditation, you should read the guidance on MIAMs and signing court forms and speak to your PPC to understand the circumstances in which they will sign court forms where you have conducted an assessment meeting.

 What is re-accreditation, and how does it work?

-Mediators need to renew their accreditation status once every three years (a different period may apply in the first instance if you transferred in to FMCA).
+Mediators need to renew their accreditation status once every three years.
 See here for more details, including the timescales involved and details of information you will need to provide when applying to renew your accreditation status.

 Can FMCA be revoked or suspended even when reaccreditation is not yet due?